Craig Schley: Career

-Harlem Re-Zoning Activism

-In 2008, the City Planning Commission Chair, Amanda Burden announced the rezoning of 125th Street (Manhattan) and declaring “this comprehensive initiative will fulfill the promise of Harlem's ‘Main Street’ as a vibrant corridor and a premier arts, entertainment and commercial destination in [New York] city.”
+In 2008, the City Planning Commission Chair, Amanda Burden announced the rezoning of 125th Street and declaring “this comprehensive initiative will fulfill the promise of Harlem's ‘Main Street’ as a vibrant corridor and a premier arts, entertainment and commercial destination in [New York] city.”
 The zoning changes proposed allowances for taller buildings, thereby increasing the density for homes and encouraging the support of artistic and cultural spaces by limiting the street presence of banks and other “non-active” businesses to encourage more pedestrians in the area.
 The plan would affect the 24 square blocks between 124th and 126th Streets, from Broadway to Second Avenue.

-As Executive Director of VFPC, Schley fought against the re-zoning proposal, arguing that the city “had not sought the input of the actual community” when it put together the proposal and that the current proposal does not adequately protect or serve the interest of the local community or the historic character of the commercial district.
+As executive director of VFPC, Schley fought against the re-zoning proposal, arguing that the city “had not sought the input of the actual community” when it put together the proposal and that the current proposal does not adequately protect or serve the interest of the local community or the historic character of the commercial district.
 Schley and the VOTE People research team found a century-old clause in the City Charter that could slow the rezoning process.
 The clause says that if the owners of at least 20% of the land either adjacent to or across from the area being rezoned disapprove of the development, 75% - not a simple majority of the Council must approve the rezoning for the process to continue.
 This stalled the rezoning plan and construction of any kind had to cease and attracted attention of the City Planning Commission, media and the broader community.
 VOTE People legally challenged the appeals in court twice.
 Despite efforts, they were unsuccessful in securing the necessary monetary and legal resources which was essential to effectively wage to overturn the Harlem re-zoning scheme which eventually was given the go-ahead.

 During the Occupy Wall Street movement which spread to Harlem, Schley suggested that problems in northern Manhattan differ compared with those of Wall Street; rather than finance, they are community-based concerns.
 "If we are going to step out and occupy Harlem, we need to make sure we're going to occupy the needs of this community.
 And let's make it clear: You can't do it unabashed.
 When African Americans step out there, things tend to get hostile."

-Early life

-Schley was born in Philadelphia, Pennsylvania.
-He grew up in a lower middle class neighborhood in Philadelphia.
-Despite not being afforded the right educational tools to fulfill his dreams he overcame substantial hurdles, seeking to turn setbacks into triumphs.

-Early career

-Before attending college, Schley moved away from Philadelphia seeking opportunities to build vocational skills, he landed an electrician apprenticeship for the International Brotherhood of Electrical Workers in Atlanta, Georgia.
-Schley later became a member of IAFF Local 1492 and served the public as a firefighter for Dekalb County, Georgia.

-Schley moved to New York City to attend NYU where he paid his way through university by modeling for Wilhelmina modeling agency.